dominicstop/react-native-ios-context-menu/README.md

 <br>

 ## 2. Usage
-Please check out the [examples section](#4-examples) or the [examples directory](https://github.com/dominicstop/react-native-ios-context-menu/tree/master/example/src/components) for more on how to use it.
+Please check out the ::examples section:: or the [examples directory](https://github.com/dominicstop/react-native-ios-context-menu/tree/master/example/src/components) for more on how to use it.
+See  ::Example 1:: section for the basic `menuConfig` configuration, and ::Example 9:: for basic menu-related events usage.

 ```jsx
 import { ContextMenuView } from "react-native-ios-context-menu";